Skip to content

 Performance

-Since XLA is highly optimized and probably uses all kind of performance tricks, I didn't expect much from my naive autograd.
+Since XLA is highly optimized and probably uses all kinds of performance tricks, I didn't expect much from my naive autograd.

 I ran a 500 epochs benchmark on the MLP:

-In this specific setup, V2 runs 51× faster than the V1 configuration.
+Wait, 51x faster?
+There is simply no way I should even be close to JAX with my naive autograd.
 However, this isn't that surprising as V2 compiles the entire training loop ahead of time, while V1 has a huge dispatch latency as it calls JAX from Python 500 times.
-But it demonstrates the overhead eliminated by AOT compilation.
+Once I add a JIT profiler to monitor the cache misses and the overhead, I will know if this actually scales.
+Right now, it already demonstrates the overhead eliminated by AOT compilation.

 Conclusion